A Land Filled With Horses: The Yanci Ranch

 A Ranch For Generations

-This nonfiction book is about the history of a ranch from the time it was first settled in the mid-1800s during the California Gold Rush.
+This nonfiction book is about the history of the Yanci Ranch from the time it was first settled in the mid-1800s during the California Gold Rush.
 The book chronicles the lives of the people who lived there and the situations that they faced along the way, from their family and business lives to their romantic encounters.

 You must be logged in to post a comment.